USA

 Media

 Built-in memory.
-Own memory allows you to store and play music and other content directly through the audio system, without the use of external media (which can be damaged or lost).
-Such memory can be based on hard drives or SSD modules; the first option provides good capacity at a low cost, the second one is faster and more reliable.
+Own memory allows you to store and play music and other content directly using the audio system, without the use of external media (which can become damaged or lost).
+Such memory can be based on hard drives or SSD modules; the first option provides good capacity at a low cost, the second is faster and more reliable.

-— Vinyl records.
+- Vinyl records.
 Built-in player for playing music from vinyl records.
-Technically, such media are completely obsolete, but they still have a lot of loyal fans.
-In addition, quite a few audio systems with this feature support recording to USB (see "Advanced"); this can be useful for owners of "vinyl" who want to transfer their record libraries to more modern media.
+Technically, such media are completely obsolete, but they still have many loyal fans.
+In addition, many audio systems with this function support recording to USB (see “Advanced”); this may be useful for vinyl owners who want to transfer their music libraries to more modern media.

 Tuner bands